zaxor0/zwerchhau/README.md

 ## Dice and Checks

-The bulk of this system will use D6s for checks and spells, damage will be done with other dice depending on weapons used.
+The bulk of this system will use D6s for checks and spells; damage will be done with other dice depending on weapons used.
 | Roll | Result        | Example opening a locked door                                        |
 |------|---------------|----------------------------------------------------------------------|
 | 1    | Major Failure | your lock pick breaks, as does the lock                              |